joaoc-pires/-HoN-Announcer-REMADE/README.md

 # HoN-Announcer-REMADE
-Adds the announcer voice from the Heroes of Newerth game to various player versus player combat actions.
+HoN-Announcer is a World of Warcraft addon.
+It adds the announcer voice from the Heroes of Newerth game to various player versus player combat actions.

 ## Instalation
 https://www.wowinterface.com/downloads/info25699-HoNAnnouncerREMADE.html

 ## Killing Spree